marvinmorelo/TestImagineApp/ParteUno/README.md

 ## Development server

-Run 'npm install' to install al modules it needs, then
+In a VSC terminal (or any other IDE), run 'npm install' to install al modules it needs, then

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.